mustafamuratcoskun/question-answer-rest-api/question-answer-specifications.md

 ### Authentication

 - Authentication Strategy : JWT and Cookie
   * JWT and Cookie Expiration : 30 Minutes For Testing Api
 - Registration
   * User can register as a "Admin" or simply "User"
   * Password Hash
   * Token includes : "id" and "name"
   * Token Are Stored In Cookie
 - Login
   * User can login with "email" and "password"
   * Everytime a user login, new Token are sent to to client and stored in cookie.
 - Logout
   * Token set to null in cookie.
 - Forgot Password
   * Reset Password Token send to client via email.
   * This token expires in 1 hour.
 - Reset Password
   * Reset Password Token can be used in 1 hour.
   * User can set a new password using this token.
 - Update User Details (Bio)
   * Users can add their bio details when logged in.
 - User Profile
   * Users can view their personal information after they login.
 - Profile Photo Upload
   * Users can upload an avatar for their profile.

+### Models

+#### User
+- name
+  * type : String
+  * required : true
+  * Validation : "Please provide a name"
+- email
+  * type : String
+  * required : true
+  * unique : true
+  * Validation with Regex : Please provide a valid email
+- role
+  * type : String
+  * enum : user,admin
+  * default : user
+- password
+  * type : String
+  * required : true
+  * minlength : 6
+  * Validation : Please provide a password
+- createdAt
+  * type : String
+  * default : Date.now
+- title
+  * type : String
+- about
+  * type : String
+- website
+  * type : String
+- place
+  * type : String
+- profile_image
+  * type : String
+- blocked
+  * type : Boolean
+  * default : false
+- resetPasswordToken
+  * type : String
+- resetPasswordExpire
+  * type : Date

+### Question